filip-we/terminal/dev_log.md

 When that was in place I could make a script that would read one character from my binary-dump-file and print it to the terminal, just so I was sure all was working as intended.

 ## 2022-03-26 Including a binary file in your C-program
 Now for the task of including a binary file in your C-program.
-I am familiar on how that works in (older) Assembly: you just have line saying "dear compiler, put there bytes here".
+I am familiar on how that works in (older) Assembly: you just have line saying "dear compiler, put these bytes here".
 Simple to know whats going on at least.
 I searched for a similar approach for C but ended up converting the data to a C-array instead since that seems to be the go-to method.
 To convert the binary file to a variable parasable by C there is this little command called `xxd` which seems to be included in Debian.

 Now I can print a character on the screen!
 It required a lot of tweaking to understan what was going on with the display.
 Now it can print one character with only a single set of calls to tell the display what area is being used.
 I also discovered a beautiful collection of old pixel-fonts ready to be [imported directly in C](https://github.com/spacerace/romfont).

+## 2022-08-15
+- Document hardware.
+- Document debug prints from the Pico via the USB-to-serial-chip.